 Yes.
 If you are collecting Social Security Disability Insurance (SSDI), your spouse can draw a benefit on that basis if you have been married for at least one continuous year and he or she is either age 62 or older or any age and caring for a child of yours who is younger than 16 or disabled.

-Spouses can receive up to 50 percent of the amount of their mate’s disability benefit if they claim benefits at their full retirement age (now 66 and 2 months and gradually rising to 67 over the next several years) or on the basis of caring for the disabled person’s child.
+Spouses can receive up to 50 percent of the amount of their mate’s disability benefit if they claim benefits at their full retirement age (66 and 4 months for people born in 1956 and gradually rising to 67 over the next few years) or on the basis of caring for the disabled person’s child.

 If you are divorced and drawing SSDI, your former spouse also may be able to collect benefits if the marriage lasted at least 10 years and your ex is 62 or older and has not remarried.
 Benefits paid to an ex-spouse do not affect what you or your current spouse get from Social Security.